P1106 1997 HONDA CIVIC - Barometric Pressure Sensor Range/Performance Problem

 - If the codes comes back ECM may need to be replace.
 If codes don't came back, problem is repaired.

-Labor: 1.0The cost of diagnosing the P1106 1997 HONDA CIVIC code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1106 1997 HONDA CIVIC code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)